espanso/espanso/docs/configuration.md

 ### Application-Specific Configurations

-Sometimes you may need to make espanso behave **differently** in some applications.
+Sometimes you may need to make espanso behave **differently** with some applications.
 For example, you may want to have a different set of Matches for an application, or you may need to change the `backend` option for compatibility purposes.